ashwinreddy/blog/_notes/Public/Emergence.md

 feed: hide
 ---

-Emergence is when a self-organizing [[System]] displays more complex properties than its constituents contain.
-In this way, emergent phenomena are not easily reducible to their parts.
-Emergence is antithetical to reductionism, which is a bedrock of the classical methods of [[Science]].
+Emergence is when a self-organizing [[System]] displays more complex properties than its constituents.
+Hence, emergentism is antithetical to reductionism, i.e. emergent phenomena are not easily reducible to their parts.
+This poses a difficulty for classical methods of [[Science]].

 Andrew Assad and Norman H. Packard argue that emergence is a spectrum.
 We could imagine roughly sketching the axis like so.[^spectrum]